Nuclear Safety Culture

 The Nuclear Safety Culture is the overarching organizational culture embedded across all of Nawah’s teams and everything they do.
 These values are taught to all new Nawah team members as correct methods of perception and behaviour.

 Organizational culture is the shared basic assumptions that are developed in an organization as it learns and copes with problems.
 The basic assumptions that have worked well enough to be considered valid are taught to new members of the organization as the correct way to perceive, think, act, and feel.
 For the commercial nuclear power industry, nuclear safety remains the overriding priority.
 Although the same traits apply to reactor safety, radiological safety, industrial safety, environmental safety and security, nuclear safety is the first value adopted in Nawah Energy Company, and is never abandoned.
 Nuclear safety is the employees’ collective responsibility.
-The concept of nuclear safety culture applies to every employee in the nuclear organization, from the board of directors to the individual contributor.
-No one in the organization is exempt from the obligation to ensure safety first.

 Nuclear safety is the collective responsibility of each team member and applies to all employees, from the board of directors to the individual contributors.
 No one in the organization is exempt from the obligation to ensure safety first.
 Here are the 10 Traits which Nawah follows in order to achieve its Healthy Nuclear Safety Culture: